-Its compilation can be enabled at configure time with the option --enable-pyext.
+Compilation can be enabled at configure time with the option --enable-pyext (with autotools) or -DFASTJET\ENABLE\PYTHON=ON (with CMake).
 It includes access to much of the functionality in FastJet, except plugins and certain features that are difficult to map to Python.
 In particular templated types, nested classes and user-derived classes are not currently supported (with a few exceptions, see below).
 The Python interface was largely created automatically, using SWIG [59].
 The Python documentation was generated automatically using Doxygen and the doxy2swig program [60].